 Drs.
 Baker and Jepsen of Oral Surgery Specialists of Idaho in Preston, ID, have years of training in the administration of anesthesia and have years of experience in the surgical techniques required to perform comfortable and minimally invasive wisdom teeth extractions.
-Our entire team is dedicated to your comfort and safety, and you will be constantly monitored by our skilled clinical staff during your procedure.
+Our entire team is dedicated to your comfort and safety, and our skilled clinical staff will constantly monitor you during your procedure.
 It’s our goal to make our patients feel like family at our practice, with attentive, compassionate service every step of the way.
 If you are interested in learning more about wisdom teeth removal at our friendly Preston, ID, practice, check out our Wisdom Teeth Removal FAQ, or contact our office with your questions or to schedule a consultation with one of our trusted oral surgeons.
 We look forward to caring for you and your family at Oral Surgery Specialists of Idaho.

 Wisdom Teeth Removal Cost in Preston, ID